butttcoin/ButtCoinV2/source/selfdrop/readme.md

 # The 0xBUTT Self-Drop faucet, a passive income and a Farthings v2.0 Token

+## TUTORIAL
+The one-click button on a 0xbutt.com webpage where you can use MetaMask to get the tokens is under a development.

+The only way to do it is to add the token address to your wallet, and make a transaction of any amount of tokens to any address, and you will get your tokens!

+### Step 1.
+Go to :

+### Step 2:
+Enable the Web3

+### Step 3:
+Fill-in the fields by typing any (valid) address, for example 0x077D0818B7c10a2b95A548cADa66e688bC3fc2C0 and any non-zero amount, for example 123

+### Step 4:
+Sumbit

+### Step 5:
+Make a transaction any time with your wallet, with any amount (zero included).

 ## How does it work ?
 Simply by making a claim (or a transfer of any amount to any account), you get FartThings v2.0 tokens.
 Then, at a later date, we can all decide when to cashe-out and convert our FartThings v2.0 to 0xBUTT v2.0 coins at a 1:1 ratio.